-Considering the different physiological characteristics between children and adults, particular care should be taken in the investigation of adverse reactions in children, also in the case of drug-induced neurotoxicity.
+Considering the different physiological characteristics between children and adults, particular care should be taken in the investigation of ADRs in children, also in the case of drug-induced neurotoxicity.
 An example is represented by anesthetics, as children seem to be more vulnerable to the adverse effects of these drugs.
 The problem arises by the fact that many of the anesthetic protocols used in children were developed because of those used in adults[145].
-Numerous studies have indicated that neuronal damage due to anesthetic depends on many factors, such as duration of exposure, developmental phase at the time of exposure, activated receptor subtype, dose and route of administration.
-These agents can damage immature neurons, inducing morphological changes and the functional impairment of mitochondria, releasing reactive oxygen species that can further damage the tissue[146].
+Numerous studies have indicated that neuronal damage due to anesthetic depends on many factors such as duration of exposure, developmental phase at the time of exposure, activated receptor subtype, and dose and route of administration.
+These agents can damage immature neurons, inducing morphological changes and functional impairment of mitochondria, releasing ROS that can further damage the tissue[146].

 Neurotoxicity induced by chemotherapy is another problem in children as it may compromise the quality of life and longevity.
 For example, vincristine is used for ALL, which is the most common childhood cancer.
 However, this drug causes motor and sensory dysfunction and neuropathic pain.
 Diouf et al[147] performed genotyping analysis on two cohorts of pediatric patients with ALL treated with vincristine and noted that the rs924607 polymorphism (CEP72 gene) could be associated with the development of vincristine-induced neuropathy.
-Analysis of the neurite development such as outgrowth, number of processes and number of branches on commercial iCell neurons derived from iPSC (Cellular Dynamics International) showed a relationship between CEP7 gene expression and vincristine-induced neurotoxicity: a reduced expression of this gene was associated with a greater sensitivity to the drug.
+Analysis of the neurite development such as outgrowth, number of processes and number of branches on commercial iCell neurons derived from iPSC (Cellular Dynamics International) showed a relationship between CEP7 gene expression and vincristine-induced neurotoxicity; a reduced expression of this gene was associated with a greater sensitivity to the drug.
 This may suggest that patient-specific therapy would be required for a safer use of vincristine drug[147].

-Considering the extreme complexity of the three-dimensional structure of the brain, the study of its development and modelling of disease processes in 2D cultures could have several limitations.
-Therefore, the use of human iPSCs for the generation of 3D in vitro organoids has revolutionized the research in this field by recapitulating the organization of different regions of the nervous system such as retina, cerebral cortex and choroid plexus[148-150].
-The protocol described by Lancaster and Knoblich[148] to develop cerebral organoids begins with the generation of EBs from iPSCs.
-EBs are subjected to neural induction in a culture medium that favors only the neuroectoderm to expand and are then transferred into droplet of Matrigel, which allows outgrowth of neuroepithelial buds.
+Considering the extreme complexity of the 3D structure of the brain, the study of its development and modeling of disease processes in 2D cultures could have several limitations.
+Therefore, the use of human iPSCs for the generation of 3D in vitro organoids has revolutionized the research in this field by recapitulating the organization of different regions of the nervous system such as retina, cerebral cortex, and choroid plexus[148-150].
+The protocol described by Lancaster and Knoblich[148] to develop cerebral organoids begins with the generation of embryoid bodies from iPSCs.
+Embryoid bodies are subjected to neural induction in a culture medium that favors only the neuroectoderm to expand and are then transferred into droplet of Matrigel, which allows outgrowth of neuroepithelial buds.
 In the end, the tissues are moved to a spinning bioreactor, or in an orbital shaking plate, which contributes to increase oxygen and nutrient interchange and further development into defined brain regions.

 Human brain organoids provide insights into the pathogenesis of neurological disorders and may offer new approaches for investigating the mechanism of the neurotoxicity of drugs.
 For instance, Liu and collaborators[151] used this in vitro model to study the neurotoxic effects of vincristine treatment.
-In particular, human iPSC (SC101A-1) were cultured to generate cerebral organoids and subsequently were treated with different concentrations of vincristine for 48 h: the treatment resulted in a dose-dependent growth inhibition evaluated by 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide (MTT) test and caused an enhanced expression of cleaved caspase 3, indicating the induction of apoptosis[151].
+In particular, human iPSC (SC101A-1) were cultured to generate cerebral organoids and subsequently were treated with different concentrations of vincristine for 48 h; the treatment resulted in a dose-dependent growth inhibition evaluated by 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide test and caused the enhanced expression of cleaved caspase 3, indicating the induction of apoptosis[151].
 In the same paper, several cellular markers were analyzed in cerebral organoids exposed to the drug, highlighting the inhibition of the microtubule-associated protein tubulin, fibronectin, and the downregulation of matrix metalloproteinases 10.